Site logo

 E00318Eusebius of Caesarea, in his Ecclesiastical History (8.13 and 9.6), gives a list of nineteen Christian leaders martyred alongside numerous other Christians in various regions of the East during the tetrarchic persecutions (304-313).
 Written in Greek in Palestine, 311/325.

-E02631Fragments of the Greek Martyrdom of *Phileas (bishop of Thmuis, martyr of Alexandria, S00125), with an account of part of his trial in Alexandria before the prefect Clodius Culcianus; datable to the 4th century.
+E02631Fragments of the Greek Martyrdom of *Phileas (bishop of Thmuis, martyr of Alexandria, S00125), with an account of part of his trial in Alexandria before the prefect Clodius Culcianus; written in the 4th c.

 E04668The 6th/7th c. recension of the Latin Martyrologium Hieronymianum, as transmitted in 8th c. manuscripts, records the feasts of a number of saints on 4 February.

-E06234The Greek Martyrdom of *Petros (bishop and martyr of Alexandria, S00247) recounts the protagonist's last days, his martyrdom and the tumult surrounding his burial in a western suburb of Alexandria.
+E06234The Greek Martyrdom of *Petros (bishop and martyr of Alexandria, S00247) recounts the protagonist's last days, the people's devotion to him, his resistance of Arius' attempts to have his excommunication lifted, his martyrdom, and the tumult surrounding his burial in a western suburb of Alexandria.
 The story also features his successor *Alexandros (bishop of Alexandria, ob.
-326/328, S00733) and mentions the four martyred Egyptian bishops commemorated by Eusebius of Caesarea: *Phileas (bishop of Thmuis, martyr of Alexandria, S00125), *Hesychios (S00248), *Pachomios (Pachymios, S00156) and *Theodoros (S02704), as well as several of the preceding archbishops of Alexandria.
+326/328, S00733) and mentions the four martyred Egyptian bishops commemorated by Eusebius of Caesarea: *Phileas (bishop of Thmuis, martyr of Alexandria, S00125), *Hesychios (S00248), *Pachomios (Pachymios, S00156) and *Theodoros (S02704).
 It also provides details about the martyrium and tomb of *Mark the Evangelist (S00293) in the quarter of Alexandria called ta Boukolou.
 Written in Alexandria, probably in the 5th century, possibly with later additions by the early 7th century.

 E07906Jerome, in his On illustrious men, states that *Lucianus/Loukianos of Antioch (theologian and martyr of Nicomedia and Helenopolis, S00151) and *Phileas (bishop of Thmuis, martyr of Alexandria, S00125) were both victims of the persecution of Maximinus in 311/313, and that Lucianus died in Nicomedia but was buried in Helenopolis (both in north-west Asia Minor, near Constantinople).
 Written in Latin in Bethlehem (Palestine), 392/393.